Richard Strauss on the cover of Time Magazine, 1927

 Ariadne’s showcase aria “Es Gibt Ein Reich” or “There is a Realm” is one the greatest artistic expressions of the Mercurial mind, since the piece speaks of the dualistic nature that exists within each of us whenever forced to confront the concept of Love and its range of juxtaposing emotions.
 That, along with the aria literally referring to the Greek god of Duality, Hermes, whose Roman counterpart is astrologically better known as Mercury, himself.

 The aria is sung by a character who in her own right is archetypal since she comes directly from Greek myth.
 Ariadne was the daughter of the King of Minos who assists the hero Theseus in defeating the man-eating monster the Minotaur by supplying him with a golden thread to stay on course while searching for the bullish beast in the endless passages of its lair.
-In thanks for her life saving strategy of mental brilliance, Theseus romantially bonds with Ariadne only to abandon her soon thereafter while she is left sleeping on the uninhabited island of Naxos.
-Ariadne wakes up only to find herself left utterly alone on a desolate desert island.
+In thanks for her life saving strategy of mental brilliance, Theseus romantially bonds with Ariadne only to abandon her soon thereafter.
+While in a state of sound sleep Theseus figuratively and literally dumps the Minoan princess onto the uninhabited island of Naxos.
+The girl awakes only to find herself abandoned and utterly alone on a desolate desert island.

-The Greek princess represents the concept of antiquity in the opera which can also be applied to the individual psyche whenever the rational mind looks at the world through a limited mental perspective of the past or in a solitary, one-dimensional way.
-Upon realizing the harsh fact her hero has abandoned her along with the likelihood of him pursuing other king’s daughters, Ariadne’s mind sinks to the lowest depths when she sings the opening lines to her aria:
+Ariadne symbolizes antiquity which also can be applied to the individual psyche whenever the rational mind looks at the world through a limited mental perspective such as referencing everything in the present through the scope of the past or by being inflexibly dogmatic.
+Upon fully realizing the harsh reality that her hero has abandoned her along with the likelihood of his future pursuits of other king’s daughters, Ariadne’s mind sinks to the lowest depths when she sings the opening lines to her aria: